 I know what you’re thinking – summer seems way too far away to be worrying about what lies ahead.
-However, that is exactly why you need to start planning and prepping for any upcoming expenses.
+However, that is exactly why you need to start planning and prepping for any upcoming expenses for your summer vacation.

 Not unlike Christmastime, summer travel and events can end up being just as costly.
 Wedding season rolls around, camping trips are hard to pass up, and warmer weather makes us want to do more, period.
 Canadians love their summertime, and that is the first sign that we should take budgeting for this time of year a little bit more seriously.